Extended Reduced-Form Framework for Non-Life Insurance: Pricing and hedging of non-life insurance liability cash flow in hybrid market

 The nominal benchmarked cumulative payment process $A := (A_t)_{t \in [0,T]}$ is hence

-The estimation of $A$ is called \emph{reserving problem} in the context of non-life insurance, see \cite{Ary}.
-Unlike the life insurance case, the risk related to non-life insurance policies is hence not only related to the accident itself, but also to the first reporting delay (this is the case of incurred but not reported claims, called IBNR claims), to the time and the size of developments after the first reporting.
-We now focus on pricing and hedging the nominal remaining payment ${A}_T - A_t$, for $t \in [0,T]$.
-We assume that the process $I/S^*$ is $\Fb$-conditionally independent from $\tau^i_1$, for all $i=1,...,n$, and that the cumulative payments related to marked point processes $(\tilde{\tau}^i, \tilde{X}^i_j)_{j \in \N_+}$, $i = 1,...,n$,
+Following \cite{Ary}, \emph{claim reserving problem} in the context of non-life insurance can be formulated as the estimation of $A$.
+In particular, we are not only interested in estimating the overall reserve $E[A_T]$, but also the conditional reserve $\condespg{A_T - A_t}$ at a given time $t$, i.e. a predictor of the remaining nominal payment $A_T - A_t$, given the information up to time $t$.
+Unlike the life insurance case, the risk related to non-life insurance policies is not only related to the accident itself, but also to the first reporting delay (this is the case of incurred but not reported claims, called IBNR claims), to the time and the size of developments after the first reporting.
+We now focus on pricing and hedging the remaining nominal payment ${A}_T - A_t$, for $t \in [0,T]$.
+We assume that the process $I/S^*$ is $\Fb$-conditionally independent of $\tau^i_1$, for all $i=1,...,n$, and that the cumulative payments related to marked point processes $(\tilde{\tau}^i, \tilde{X}^i_j)_{j \in \N_0}$, $i = 1,...,n$,